Bagel Bites: Popular culture

 The lyrics were altered from The McGuire Sisters' 1957 single "Sugartime", written by Charlie "Sugartime" Phillips.

 In 2002, an ad was aired featuring pro skateboarder Tony Hawk.

 The jingle was performed on a web exclusive video for Late Night With Jimmy Fallon, in which he and Meat Loaf do a rock operatic style extended remake of the jingle (with additional lyrics), titled "Ode to Bagel Bites".

-In the television show Superstore (TV series) episode "Cloud 9.0," several character sing the jingle while holding a candlelight vigil.
+In the television show Superstore (TV series) episode "Cloud 9.0," several characters sing the jingle while holding a candlelight vigil.

 In the television show Brooklyn Nine-Nine episode "Halloween IV," NYPD detective Amy Santiago criticizes fellow detective Jake Peralta for eating pizza for breakfast, to which Jake replies "When pizza's on a bagel, you can have pizza anytime!"

+In the second season of Ted, Ted and John criticize the jingle for trying to distinguish evening and supper time as two different times of the day.